rvanheest-DANS-KNAW/course-scala/src/main/scala/classesAndObjects/assignments/Time.md

 4. Implement a method `isBefore(other: Time): Boolean` that checks whether `this` time comes before the `other` time.
 5. Instead of `isBefore` you can also create a method `<` with the same type signature and the same specification.
 Experiment with this.
 Which of the two do you find more convenient to use?
 6. Create a companion object with 2 `apply` methods:
-    a) the first `apply` takes the same parameters as the class constructor and create a new `Time` instance with these parameters
+    1. the first `apply` takes the same parameters as the class constructor and create a new `Time` instance with these parameters
-    b) the second `apply` takes a `String` with the same format as the `toString` implemented in 3 and creates an instance of `Time`.
+    2. the second `apply` takes a `String` with the same format as the `toString` implemented in 3 and creates an instance of `Time`.
 7. Would it be beneficial to make `Time` a case class?
 What code could you remove with this?
 Would it provide features that `Time` currently don't have?